lleaff/coinmarketcap-extended-api/README.md

 Node.js client for accessing [CoinMarketCap](https://coinmarketcap.com/) data.

 Uses a local cache to avoid re-fetching coin info too frequently.
-The cache can be configured or overriden with a custom implementation.
+The cache can be [configured or overriden](#cache) with a custom implementation.

-This library outputs most numbers as [bignumber.js](https://github.com/MikeMcl/bignumber.js) instances by default.
-This can be deactivated.
+By default, most numbers are returned as [bignumber.js](https://github.com/MikeMcl/bignumber.js) instances.
+That behavior can be deactivated with a [constructor option](#option-bignumber).

 This module cannot be used in browsers due to CSP restrictions.